solrphp/solarium-bundle/docs/source/reference/configuration/schemas.rst

 ``dynamic_fields``
 ------------------
 | the dynamic field definitions for your schema.
-|all properties defined in `field type properties <https://solr.apache.org/guide/field-type-definitions-and-properties.html#field-type-properties>`_ should be available as a snake case representation.
+| all properties defined in `field type properties <https://solr.apache.org/guide/field-type-definitions-and-properties.html#field-type-properties>`_ should be available as a snake case representation.

-| **note**: be aware that the value for property ``name`` should contain a wildcard.
+.. :note: be aware that the value for property ``name`` should contain a wildcard.

 ``copy_fields``
 ---------------